KGU-FM

-KGU-FM (99.5 MHz) is a commercial radio station in Honolulu, Hawaii, broadcasting a Christian talk and teaching radio format.
-It is owned by the Salem Media Group with studios and offices on North King Street in Honolulu's Kalihi district.
+KGU-FM (99.5 FM) is a commercial radio station in Honolulu, Hawaii, broadcasting a Christian talk and teaching radio format.
+It is owned by the Malama Media Group with studios and offices on North King Street in Honolulu's Kalihi district.
 KGU-FM is a brokered programming station where hosts pay for their time on the air and may use their shows to seek donations to their ministries.
 National religious leaders heard on KGU-FM include David Jeremiah, Jim Daly, Charles Stanley, J. Vernon McGee and Chuck Swindoll.
 Several Honolulu pastors also have shows on the station.

 KGU-FM has an effective radiated power of 100,000 watts horizontal polarization and 81,000 watts vertical.
 Its transmitter is off Palehua Road in Akupu, Hawaii.